 Greece: The Peloponnese

-Greece: the Peloponnese Travel Guide – Travel information and holiday advice including Corinth and the Argolid highlights, ancient history and archaeological sites.
-Also features recommended walks and skiing, beaches and resorts, museums, Mycenae, Argos, Laconia, Sparta, Messinia, Kalamata, Arcadia, Tripoli, Byzantine churches and medieval forts.
+Greece: the Peloponnese travel guide.
+Travel information and holiday advice featuring Corinth and the Argolid highlights, ancient history and archaeological sites.
+Also covers recommended walks, skiing, beaches, resorts, museums, Olympia, Mycenae, Argos, Laconia, Sparta, Messinia, Kalamata, Arcadia, Tripoli, Byzantine churches and medieval forts.

 About this book

-This new edition of Bradt’s Greece: The Peloponnese with Athens, Delphi and Kythira remains the only dedicated guidebook to the southern part of the Greek mainland and provides more detailed coverage of the peninsula than any other rival book, making it an indispensable read for travellers to this small but fascinating part of Greece.
-It also incorporates a focussed mini-guide to the Greek capital of Athens and nearby world famous site of Delphi and is particularly strong on off-the-beaten-track sites, background information, accommodation and other subjects of interest for both independent travellers and those travelling as part of a group.
+This new, thoroughly updated fifth edition of Bradt’s Greece: The Peloponnese with Athens, Delphi and Kythira remains the only dedicated guidebook to the southern part of the Greek mainland.
+It provides more detailed coverage than any other rival guide, making it indispensable for independent and group travellers visiting a fascinating area slightly smaller than Wales.
+It also incorporates focussed mini-guides to the Greek capital of Athens and the world-famous site of Delphi.

 About the Author

 Andrew Bostock first travelled to the Peloponnese as a 15-year-old backpacker and spent his first night sleeping under a bush in the car park, having watched a performance of Oedipus at Colunus at the great theatre of Epidavros.
-He kept coming back with various companions before moving there with his pregnant partner in 2005 – their daughter was born in Kalamata.
-Andrew spent the next five years guiding tours around the area, exploring its lesser-known bits and writing about it for magazines and newspapers.
-The first edition of his Bradt guide was published in 2010.
-The family return to Greece most years and dream about the olive groves, mountains and the sea when they are not there.
+He kept returning with various companions before moving there with his pregnant partner in 2005 – their daughter was born in Kalamata.
+Andrew spent the next five years guiding tours around the area, exploring its lesser-known parts, and writing about it for magazines and newspapers.
+The first edition of his Bradt guide Greece: The Peloponnese with Athens, Delphi and Kythira was published in 2010.
+He died in early 2021.

 Additional InformationTable of Contents